Simple-ux/Short-Links/README.md

-Service for creating shortened links
+Service for creating shortened links on python FastAPI

 To run the application:
 1. move to main.py directory